 - some polychlorinated biphenyls (PCBs)

-CDDs and CDFs are not created intentionally.
-They are produced inadvertently by human activities or because of natural processes.
+People do not create CDDs and PCDFs intentionally.
+These occur as byproducts of human activities or because of natural processes.

-PCBs are manufactured products, but they are no longer made in the United States (U.S.).
+PCBs are manufactured products, but manufacturers no longer produce them in the U.S.

-Sometimes the term dioxin is also used to refer to 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD), one of the most toxic dioxins.
-TCDD has been linked to the herbicide Agent Orange, which was used during the Vietnam War to strip the leaves from trees.
+Sometimes, people also use the term dioxin to refer to 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD), one of the most toxic dioxins.
+Experts have linked TCDD to the herbicide Agent Orange, which people used during the Vietnam War to strip the leaves from trees.